daggubatirao/drao-nd00333-capstone/starter_file/README.md

 AzureML supports hyperparameter tunig using hyperdrive package.
 Using hyperdrive, the parameter search space space can be defined using randon, grid or bayesian sampling.
 In the experiement, LogisticRegression classification was used.
 The training script loads the data, cleans that data, and runs LogisticRegression using the parameters supplied to the script and logs the metrics.
 The hyperdrive samples the paramters and calls the training script using a set of parameters at a time.
 Hyperdrive compares the metrics, and ranks the experiment runs based the specific metric.
 In this experiment, Accuracy was used to rank the runs.

 In this experiment, RandomSampling was used to sample max_iter and C paramters. max_iter is the maximum number of iterations for the learning algorith to converge.
 In thix experiment, I have used discrete list values [500, 1000, 5000] for max_iter.
 C is the inverse of regularization strength.
 In this experiment, i have used discrete list values [100, 10, 5, 2, 1, 0.1, 0.01, 0.001] for C. The Random Sampling selects combination max_iter and C. Random Sampling supports early termination of low-performance runs.
 The high level steps in hyperdrive pipeline are shown in the following diagram
 ![Hyperdrive pipeline](azureml3_hd_config.png)

+The following screenshot shows the RunDetails of the Hyperdrive experiement.
 ![Hyperdrive pipeline](azureml3_hd_rundetails.png)

 The hyperdrive support early termination using a policy, which improves the performance.
 In this experiement, BanditPolicy was used to terminate runs where the primary metric is not within the specified slack factor/slack amount compared to best performing run.